jacksalici/face-detection-eye-tracking/readme.md

 > "Robot: ≪Are you looking me?≫"

 This repo is part of the Computer Vision course final project.
 The goal of this first part of the pipeline is to detect faces present in the input of the image stream and analyse each of them to learn if the eyes are gazing into the camera.
-To achieve this result, we studied a process composed of four different steps: face detection, facial landmark detection to get eye corner position, and finally facial pose estimation and finally precise pupil localisation.
+To achieve this result, we studied a process composed of four different steps:
+1. face detection,
+2. facial landmark detection,
+3. facial pose estimation, and finally
+4. precise pupil localisation.

+The facial pose estimation is needed to know if the person is facing to the camera and, in that case, the pupil localisation is computed and we applied heuristic threshold to approximate whether the gaze is following the face direction.
+In the next paragraphs we will discuss the choice of this implementation and why we don't computed the estimation directly from the eye.

 ## Face detection